 Thank you for signing up!

-Your DuoCircle account has been created, and you're all ready to go!
+Your DuoCircle account with the email backup solution that you signed up for has been created, and you're all ready to go!

 Let's turn on your DuoCircle service.

 There's one last quick step to turn on the DuoCircle service for your domain.
 All you need to do is change the DNS MX records for your domain.
 (If you don't know what this is, or you don't know how to change these records, talk to your, domain registrar, hosting provider or ISP, and they'll be help you to make this change)

 Your MX records probably look like one of these:

 MX 1 mail.yourdomain.com.
 MX 2 mail2.yourdomain.com.
 OR MX 100 mail.yourdomain.com.

 Take care!
 Incorrect MX records will cause incoming e-mail messages to bounce, or worse completely disappear.
 If you aren't comfortable making this change, please talk to your hosting provider.

 You need to change your MX records to look like the following:

 MX 10 mail.yourdomain.com.
 MX 20 mx2.mailhop.org. (or your custom MX record) MX 30 mx2.mailhop.co.
 MX 40 mx2.mailhop.co.uk.
 MX 50 mx2.mailhop.us.

 Where mail.yourdomain.com should be replaced with the hostname or IP of your mail server.